dudarev/cghub/cghub/docs/source/howitworks.rst

 The following sequence of actions are performing:
     - when user click on 'Add to cart', attributes values for selected files that stored in table transmitted
     - obtained attributes are saved to cart (stored in Session)
-    - for every file creates task to obtain attributes and save them to cache
+    - if file not in cache yet, will be created task to cache it

 Adding all files to cart
 ------------------------